Type 40 torpedo boat: Construction

 The Kriegsmarine ordered T61–T68 on 19 November 1940, although T65–T68 were only provisional orders that were finalized on 6 January 1941.
 A batch of four more, T69–T72, were ordered on 3 May and the final batch of twelve, T73–T84, on 27 August.
 The contracts for T67, T68 and T72 were transferred from Nederlandsche Scheepsbouw Maatschappij to other builders in September 1943 before construction began.
 The Kriegsmarine originally estimated that the first six ships would be assigned to the 3rd Destroyer Flotilla which was expected to be formed in early 1943.
 The destroyers probably had a lower priority for labor and materials than the large numbers of minesweepers being built in Dutch shipyards, so that the first ships were not laid down until 1942.
 The Dutch workers hampered construction at every turn, but shortages of brass, copper and aluminum were such that construction of all ships except for two was suspended by April 1942, even though steel and machinery for the first dozen had either been assembled or was in production.
 Supposedly eight ships had been begun by the end of the year; by mid-1944 the Kriegsmarine was expecting only four ships to be finished before the end of the year, another four in 1945 and the last four in 1946, the last dozen ships having been cancelled earlier.

 T65 was the first of three Type 40s that the Kriegsmarine had towed to Germany for completion.
 She departed Vlissingen on 8 September 1944 and arrived at Borkum, a week later.
 The ship was in Bremen in October and was then towed to Elbing, East Prussia, in late December to be finished at the Schichau shipyard.
 After the yard was shut down on 22 January 1945 due to power failures, a lack of workers and the advancing Soviet forces which were approaching East Prussia, T65 was towed that day to Danzig and then back to Bremen.
 The incomplete ship was scuttled on 2 July 1946 after being loaded with chemical weapons.
 T61 was the next to leave, departing Schiedam on 12 September.
-Her convoy was attacked by Bristol Beaufighter fighter-bombers from No. 143 Squadron RAF that same day and she was sunk off Den Helder.
+Her convoy was attacked by Bristol Beaufighter fighter-bombers from 455 Squadron RAAF that same day and she was sunk off Den Helder.
 T63 was towed from Rotterdam in November 1944 and arrived in Emden on the 29th and the Schillig Roads on 21 December.
 She was towed to Elbing for further work, but was towed back to Kiel in January 1945.
 Much like T65, the ship was loaded with chemical munitions before she was scuttled in the Skaggerak on 31 December 1946.